zamfi/cca-computational-practices-2-fall-2019/project1.md

 3. Open a terminal, and `cd` into a new directory that will include your project.

 4. Type `git clone ` and then paste in the link you copied in the previous step.
 Then hit return.
 This will copy your code into the folder you're in.
+Then `cd` into the folder created by `git clone`.
+Use `ls` to show you the contents of the folder you're in!

 5. Run `npm install` -- this will install all the libraries that your project depends on, including react and some other stuff.